micbinks - UK holiday, leisure & tourist attraction images

 View towards the English Channel from the Keep roof at Dover Castle

-Looking towards the Western Heights
+Looking towards the Western Heights in Dover

 Dover Castle from the top of the Keep

-The spiral stairs in the Keep were rather narrow.
+...the narrow spiral stairs in the Keep.

 Dover Castle moat?